PedroErnst/SuiteCRMClient/README.md

 This is a basic rest client for interacting with the SuiteCRM API v8.

+To use it you should pass it an object implementing the ConfigurationAdapter interface.

 Currently it supports these API calls:
 - Log in
 - Get application language strings